 It was probably inevitable that Andrew Yeager would end up working in public radio.
 The son of two teachers, NPR News programs often formed the backdrop to car rides growing up.
-(He has vague memories of Garrison Keilor in his "beard stage.")
 And it was probably inevitable that Andrew would end up in news after discovering the record button on his tape recorder.
 He still remembers his first attempted interview - his uncooperative 2-year-old sister.

-Originally from east central Indiana, Andrew earned degrees in broadcasting and political science from Otterbein College in Westerville, Ohio.
+Originally from east central Indiana, Andrew earned degrees in broadcasting and political science from Otterbein University in Westerville, Ohio.
 While there he spent more than his fair share of time at WOBN, the student-run radio station.
 After college Andrew worked for an educational non-profit and volunteered at WMUB in Oxford, Ohio.
 He ventured into public radio full-time as a reporter for WNIN in Evansville, Ind.
-Besides covering an array of local stories, Andrew's work was heard on several NPR news programs.
+Besides covering an array of local stories, Andrew's work has been heard on many public radio programs.

 Andrew lives with his wife and two children in Birmingham.
 When not consumed by public radio work, he's often picking up items strewn about the house by said children, reading or heading out on a bike ride when not enveloped by the Alabama heat.